susanBuck/notes/07_Command_Line/02_Mac-Terminal.md

 Read through the template file, as it's well commented and explains everything it does.

 That being said, below are some highlights.
-You don't need to do anything - as everything described is already set up for you in the given bashrc template.
+You don't need to do anything - as everything described is already set up for you in the given `.bashrc` template.

 ## Sublime from Command Line

-Sublime Text includes a Command Line tool called `subl` located at `/Applications/Sublime\ Text.app/Contents/SharedSupport/bin/subl`.
+Sublime Text includes a Command Line tool called `subl` located at `/Applications/Sublime Text.app/Contents/SharedSupport/bin/subl`.

-This tool will let you open files and projects in Sublime directly from the Command Line as well working as an EDITOR for git.
+This tool will let you open files and projects in Sublime directly from the Command Line as well working as an editor for Git.

 You don't want to have to run the full path to `subl` everytime you use it, so in the given `.bashrc` template, the path to Sublime's CL tool is added to your PATH variable: